 You can make your minimal logo more interesting using whitespace creatively.
 For example, if your abstract logo uses lines and shapes, viewers will look at those elements and create a coherent image in their mind.
 Since they’re bound to look at the whitespace, use it to your advantage and make a cutting-edge logo.

-Oftentimes, brands make direct eye contact with their potential customer-base using whitespace face in their logos.
+Oftentimes, brands make direct eye contact with their potential customer base using a whitespace face in their logos.
 This strategy is old but a proven one.
-Brands use it to personify a design that otherwise appear cold or impersonal.
+Brands use it to personify a design that otherwise appears cold or impersonal.

 To add a unique spin, you can incorporate whitespace to your logo, depending on your brand personality.
 It could either be a cute or excited face – whatever suits your brand and target demographic.